Chapter 1:

 “Ooh!
 Does this mean there’s a Demon King!”

-“Do we get to choose our classes, or do we get it through some RNG ritual?”
+“Do we get to choose our class, or do we get it through some RNG ritual?”

 “Heck yeah!
 I wanna be a Swordsman!”

 “How basic.
-In a fantasy world, the sure-pick is definitely the Mage!”
+In a fantasy world, the best pick is definitely the Mage!”

 “Fools!
 Who cares about the Classes?
 Skills are more important!”

-“Since we’re in a fantasy world, this means Elves, Spirits and Beastpeople exist right?”
+“If we’re in a fantasy world, that means Elves, Spirits and Beastpeople exist, right?”

 “Shouldn’t we care more about finding ourselves a hot girlfriend in this world?
 Since we’re heroes, there would be countless beautiful women wanting to get close to us.
 We can use this chance to finally get laid!”